In the guide

 Sunbeds

-Sunbed businesses must adhere to the legal age restrictions, which were introduced because the young are at greater risk of developing skin cancer
+Sunbed businesses must comply with the legal age restrictions, which were introduced because the young are at greater risk of developing skin cancer

 Video recordings and games for sale and hire